About Luca Tagliaferro

 Now I help large companies to grow their organic traffic and more than 1,000 individuals to learn my secrets.

 This is not the first blog I have started.
 In my life, I have started 4 different blogs and one is still alive, you can see it was in Italian (my mother tongue) about cloud storage reviews.
 My first attempt to make money online and earn a passive income.
-Go visit it and have a laugh at me 🙂

 This is how it went.